bautheac/FFresearch/README.md

 ### factors

-The ‘factors’ dataset provides the return (factors) and level (ris free rate) time series for the classic Fama/French asset pricing factors as used in their three (Fama and French 1992, 1993, 1995) and most recently five-factor (Fama and French 2015, 2016, 2017) asset pricing models extremely popular to the asset pricing enthousiasts.
+The ‘factors’ dataset provides the return (factors) and level (risk free rate) time series for the classic Fama/French asset pricing factors as used in their three (Fama and French 1992, 1993, 1995) and most recently five-factor (Fama and French 2015, 2016, 2017) asset pricing models extremely popular to the asset pricing enthousiasts:

-Dataset excerpt:

     #>    region frequency factor period value
     #> 1:     US     month    CMA 199801 -0.83